RESAR-BEV: An Explainable Progressive Residual Autoregressive Approach for Camera-Radar Fusion in BEV Segmentation: Experiments

 \subsection{Benchmark Performance Comparison}

-{\parskip=3pt \textit{Overall Metrics:} Our proposed RESAR-BEV model demonstrates significant advantages across multiple metrics.
-As shown in Tab. \ref{tab:baselines}, compared to LSS~\cite{lss}, CVT~\cite{cvt}, BEVFormer~\cite{bevformer}, Simple-BEV~\cite{simplebev}, CRN~\cite{crn}, BEVGuide~\cite{bevguide}, and our primary baseline BEVCar~\cite{bevcar}, our model achieves superior performance in drivable area and lane divider segmentation, outperforming the baselines by $+2.83$ and $+0.20$ in IoU, respectively.
-For the combined metric of Drivable Area and Vehicle segmentation, our model exhibits a $+2.05$ advantage over the strongest baseline, while maintaining a $+1.55$ lead in the three-category combined metric.
-Notably, our full model contains only $23.28\%$ of the parameters of BEVCar while achieving $4.23\times$ faster FPS on NVIDIA A100 GPUs, also surpassing both Simple-BEV and the temporal fusion-based BEVFormer.
-Ablation studies reveal that the end-to-end variant without residual supervision outperforms the Camera-only version, validating the importance of Radar depth information in challenging scenarios such as nighttime and occlusions.
+{\parskip=3pt We selected three common categories for a multi-dimensional comparison with existing baselines (LSS~\cite{lss}, CVT~\cite{cvt}, BEVFormer~\cite{bevformer}, CGLSCL~\cite{cglscl}, DiffBEV~\cite{diffbev}, GENBEV~\cite{genbev}, Simple-BEV~\cite{simplebev}, CRN~\cite{crn}, BEVGuide~\cite{bevguide}, and our primary baseline BEVCar~\cite{bevcar}).
+To ensure a fair comparison, we adopt two alignment protocols: adapting RESAR-BEV to the baseline’s original configuration or re-implementing the baselines under our setup, the latter encompassing image resolution, backbone, BEV grids, and output categories.
+As shown in Table~\ref{tab:baselines}, RESAR-BEV surpasses all baseline methods in terms of average precision.
+For the combined metric of Drivable Area and Vehicle segmentation, our model achieves a $+1.05\%$ improvement over the strongest baseline, while maintaining a $+0.40\%$ lead in the three-category combined metric.
+Notably, our full model contains only $33.4\%$ of the parameters of BEVCar while achieving $5.62\times$ faster FPS, also surpassing both Simple-BEV and the temporal fusion-based BEVFormer.
+Ablation studies reveal that the end-to-end variant without residual supervision outperforms the camera-only version, validating the importance of Radar depth information in challenging scenarios such as nighttime and occlusions.
 However, the end-to-end model still falls short of our full progressive residual auto-regressive architecture, further confirming the effectiveness of our proposed residual supervision mechanism.